 When opportunity knocked, he took on a significant role as one of the Managing Partners at the Half-Shell Restaurant in an emerging South-of-Market District.
 David also began consulting projects with North Beach restaurateur Jerry Dal Bozzo at Calzones assisting in POS systems and revamping inventory controls, as well as updating menus at other Dal Bozzo's operations.

 Upon returning to the Peninsula in the 90's he open and advised in transforming several food operations.
 He trained staff and helped open Carmel's first Organic, avant-garde Zig-Zag Restaurant with Chef Wendy Little*1.
 At Piatti, he assisted with the new rooftop expansion offering specialty events menus.
-When the Coniglio family 's historical Mediterranean Market on Ocean Avenue went through its extensive remodeling in 1995, he was asked to Manage the store and update the Catering Menus and develop an Off-site Catering Program.
+When the Coniglio family 's historical Mediterranean Market on Ocean Avenue went through its extensive remodeling in 1995, he was invited to Manage the store and update the retail gourmet foods market's merchandising, take-home meals, as well as develop an Off-site Catering Program.